Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 Do I need a card terminal as a food truck operator in Switzerland?

 Yes, a card terminal is practically indispensable for food trucks in Switzerland.
 The vast majority of Swiss consumers prefer to pay contactlessly by card or TWINT.
-Without card payments, you lose daily revenue to competitors who accept cashless payments.
+Without card payment, you lose revenue daily to competitors who accept cashless payments.

 View detailed response